 Once I begin to lift again in 2008, I felt renewed like Batman escaping Bane’s prison.

 The 1 year break is something I would not ever do again, but the lesson of that break showed me how valuable the iron is.

 6) You Will Face Weekly Challenges

-One of the coolest things about lifting weights is the regular challenges that are presented to you when you train.
+One of the greatest benefits you will get from lifting weights is the regular challenges that are presented to you when you train.

-You reveal a lot about yourself when you perform RP-21 squats and you only reach 18 of 21 reps for the day.
+You will reveal a lot about yourself when you perform RP-21 squats and you only reach 18 of the 21 required reps for the day.

-As you continue to overcome the challenges that lifting presents, you build the mental fortitude to fight through a tough time.
+As you continue to overcome the challenges that lifting presents, you will build the mental fortitude required to fight through tough times.